 Other programs may also meet BACB standards if they meet course content allocation requirements and receive approval from the BACB at the time of application.

-Institutions also offer the ACS as part of a graduate certificate program, or as an independent course sequence for candidates who already hold a graduate degree but need to satisfy ABA course requirements to qualify to take the BCBA® certification exam.
+Institutions also offer the VCS as part of a graduate certificate program, or as an independent course sequence for candidates who already hold a graduate degree but need to satisfy ABA course requirements to qualify to take the BCBA® certification exam.

 Experience and Exam Requirements for BCBA® Certification